 Program a script including debugging using internet and other sources to answer specific research questions

-The course involves hands-on writing of R code focusing on providing students with practical programming skills.
+The course involves hands-on writing of R code, focusing on providing students with practical programming skills.
 Students will implement codes from packages relevant for data management as well as analysis.
-Hence, learning outcomes are achieved by students individually, but supported by peer groups, working on scripts with illustrative exercises.
-Teachers will assist when students are stuck but the objective is for the students to become self-reliant and independent.
-Hence, students are expected to solve problems by for instance Googling how others before them have solved similar programming problems.
+Hence, learning outcomes are achieved by students individually but supported by peer groups, working on scripts with illustrative exercises.
+Teachers will assist when students are stuck, but the goal is for the students to become self-reliant and independent.
+Hence, students are expected to solve problems by, for instance, Googling how others before them have solved similar programming problems.
 Exercises will be based on data sets from small case studies as well as larger surveys focusing on natural resource management problems examined from a natural and social science perspective.
 During the exercises, the students will accumulate a command library for the relevant tasks applicable to similar data management and analysis projects.

 No obligatory literature curriculum.
 Relevant material will be shared through Absalon.

 Basic statistics course recommended, and some experience with R